-The University of Central Florida Police department provides high-quality, professional crime prevention, protection, and law enforcement services to maintain and promote human safety and the security of property for the UCF campus and its associated locations.
+The University of Central Florida Police Department provides high-quality, professional crime prevention, protection, and law enforcement services to maintain and promote human safety and the security of property for the UCF campus and its associated locations.
 The Department facilitates the achievement of the academic, research, and public service mission of the university through its safety and security programs, the protection of individual rights, and reducing the fear of crime.

 This mission is accomplished through the direct provision of traditional law enforcement and emergency services, and the design and delivery of proactive educational, outreach and crime prevention programs for a broad and diverse campus community.
-The UCF Police Department maintains excellent working relationships with local law enforcement agencies, including but not limited to the Orlando Police Department, Orange County Sheriff's Department, Florida Highway Patrol and the Florida Department of Law Enforcement.
-The UCF Police Department also has legal agreements with neighboring law enforcement agencies to help accomplish this mission.
+The UCF Police Department maintains excellent working relationships with local law enforcement agencies, including but not limited to Daytona Beach Police Department, Volusia County Sheriff's Office, Florida Highway Patrol and the Florida Department of Law Enforcement.
+The UCF

+Police Department also has legal agreements with neighboring law enforcement agencies to help accomplish this mission.
 Criminal activity at off campus locations involving student organizations officially recognized by UCF are monitored and recorded through local law enforcement agencies.
+The crime statistics in this report include those crimes on non-campus and pubic property reported to the UCF Police Department.